 You will no longer have any reason to use disposable packaging.
 Your trash will be cleared of harmful food packaging and allow you to eat healthier.

-Why use beeswax wraps ?
+Why use the beeswax food wrap?

-- Sustainable, ecological and biodegradable
+- It is sustainable, ecological and biodegradable

 - Folded and stored, it takes up very little space